 Courses in this category reflect the varied ways in which the global nature of the business landscape affects business practices.
 These courses have a strong international focus, with an emphasis on analyzing and understanding the impact of national and international organizations, economic policies, politics, and culture on business practices, societal concerns, and stakeholder relationships across countries.
 Through these courses, students gain insight into the interconnectedness of the world as well as its local and regional variation.
-A range of courses from Wharton's ten academic departments will satisfy this requirement.
+Visit Undergrad Inside to see a list of approved courses.